-30. The homestay provider is required to provide time for a college-organised homestay inspection once per semester to be conducted by the Homestay Coordinator or International Student Program Manager.
+30. The homestay provider is required to provide time for a college-organised homestay inspection once per semester to be conducted by the International Student Program Manager.

-Cathy Di Battista, International Student Manager, 0417 301 835, caterina.dibattista@education.vic.gov.au
+Cathy Di Battista, International Student Manager 0417 301 835 caterina.dibattista@education.vic.gov.au